Emergency decompression stop vs safety stop and what’s the difference between them

 The reason why the no stop time increases, is because the tables allow for the nitrogen that still remains dissolved in your body tissues from the previous dive(s).

-In this case the no stop time will be reduced according to the depth of the previous dive and the length of the dive interval, i.e. the time beween when you surfaced from the last dive and the time you intend to descend on the next planned dive.
+In this case the no stop time is reduced according to the depth of the previous dive and the length of the dive interval.
+Which means the time between when you surfaced from the last dive and the time you intend to descend on your next dive.

 What is the recommended ascent rate for recreational divers or how fast can you surface when scuba diving?

-However, many incorporate a safety stop at between 5-6 metres (16-20 feet), with a final ascent rate from this safety stop of 6 metres (20 feet) per minute to the surface.
+However, many incorporate a safety stop at between 5-6 metres (16-20 feet).
+The final ascent rate from this safety stop of 6 metres (20 feet) per minute to the surface.

-The ascent rate for US divers for example is at around 9 metres (30 feet) per minute, which was changed from their original 18 metres (60 feet) per minute rate.
+The ascent rate for US divers is around 9 metres (30 feet) per minute.
+Which was changed from their original 18 metres (60 feet) per minute rate.

 If you are ever in doubt or have no other device to aid the speed of your ascent from a scuba dive, follow behind the smallest bubbles you generate from your breathing exhaust bubbles.
 These will be the size of Champagne bubbles.

 The back-stop method of ascending from a dive is to ascend at a rate which is less than the smallest bubbles generated in the water from your exhaust bubbles.
 These are the bubbles that are smaller than the bubbles created in Champagne.

 The first safety rule when ascending from your dive, which has already been explained above, is to ascend slowly form your dive.

 Secondly, the best way to start your ascent is to slowly push yourself up either using your arms or your fins until you become positively buoyant.
 As you do this you will naturally begin to ascend from the bottom.